-The personnel information requested in Sections 4 (Full Time Equivalent (FTE) Table) and 6 (Budget) should contain the total time (expressed as a proportion of FTE, where o.1 means 10% of one FTE, or one day per fortnight) that each researcher will spend on the project.
+The personnel information requested in Sections 4 (Personnel [FTE] Table) and 6 (Budget) should contain the total time (expressed as a proportion of FTE, where 0.1 means 10% of one FTE, or one day per fortnight) that each researcher will spend on the project.

-All FTEs should be included in the FTE table (Section 4), regardless of whether Marsden funding is being requested for them.
-However, in the budget (Section 6), FTEs should be recorded as zero if Marsden funding is not requested for them.
-Note that this distinction means that the total FTE count per year may differ between the FTE table and the budget.
+All FTEs should be included in Section 4, regardless of whether Marsden funding is being requested for them.
+This differs from the budget (section 6), where FTEs should be recorded as zero if Marsden funding is not requested for them (e.g. overseas Als; see advice given in section 6).